ChoiYRim/OS_Virtual_Memory/README.md

 # OS_Virtual_Memory

+[CAUTION]

+If you want to execute this source code on your computer, you have to run this software on 32bit Ubuntu Linux 16.04.
+In addition, The size of physical memory of the 'SSUOS' which is OS for practice is 128MB and the size of one page frame is 4KB.

+I'm not a native English speaker,so please consider it when you read this script. :)

 [COPYRIGHT]

 All copyright is belong to Soongsil University OS Lab and this project was sixth subject of OS class.